sxored-ai/sxored-satellite/README.md

 ## Acknowledgements

-To be able to use this SDK, each client must be registered in the client database in SxoredOS.
+To be able to use this SDK, each client must be registered in our SxoredOS database.
 The IP address to access the endpoint must also be whitelisted first.

-Contact our [Customer Success](mailto:use@sxored.com) if your business interested to implement our SxoredOS.
+Contact our [Customer Success](mailto:use@sxored.com) to get your business account ready for SxoredOS.

 ## Beta status